leocrawford/picasawebsync/README.md

 * Optional deletion (local side)
 * Support for browser based log-on so you don't need to tell the app your details
 * A better installation process.
+* confirmation params to enable delete (local and remote)
+* Handle mutiple files of same name, which are flattened into the same remote directory
+* Delete empty remote directories

 ## Installation